-- state the need to analyse data from two samples - explain the underlying models to ANOVA - state the steps in performing a one-way anova - justify the result of one-way ANOVA
+- 1. be able to understand the need to analyse data from two samples - 2. understand the underlying models to ANOVA - 3. know the steps in performing a one-way anova - 4. be able to interpret the result of one-way ANOVA

-3.1 Analysis of Differences between more than Two Means

-Many investigations comprise of comparison of more than two population or treatment means
+8.3.1 Analysis of differences between more than two means

-The characteristic that distinguishes the populations or treatments from one another is called the factor under investigation.
+Many investigations comprises of comparison of more than two population or treatment means The characteristic that distinguishes the populations or treatments from one another is called the factor under investigation.
 In your example, the factor is breed.
-A single factor analysis of variance (ANOVA) problem involves a comparison of k population or treatment means μ_1 , μ_2 , μ_3 ,..., μ_k .
+A single factor analysis of variance (ANOVA) problem involves a comparison of k population or treatment means μ_1 , μ_2 , $\mu_3,...,\mu_k$.
 The objective is to test :